usharesoft/appcenter-docs/end-user/en/source/pages/migration/whitebox-migration.rst

 Whitebox Migration Process
 --------------------------

 The goal of white box migration is to change the contents found during the scan of the live system prior to migration.
 To carry out a white box migration, the user must import the scan report as an appliance template.
 The import process basically transforms the meta-data of the scan report to an appliance template.

-.. warning:: White box migration is not supported for Windows.

 As part of this transformation process, the scan information is mapped to one or more of the appliance template layers as follows: